 - Limes Inferior by Janusz Zajdel has the entire global economy run like that, solely for the sake of it, as part of a Benevolent Alien Invasion.
 One of the stipulations made by the aliens was imposing their social norms, where masses are kept employed and stratified for the sake of public order, rather than producing anything of value or purpose.
 And the goal is to eventually just stop bothering with even that, once the population is sufficiently docile.

 - In the Retief story "Dam Nuisance", a local alien asks the eponymous hero for aid from the CDT to repair his house.
 However, Retief notes that the Corps is prohibited from building anything useful - the CDT experts believe that it would cause the aliens to lose self-esteem as a result.
 However, Retief notes that the CDT is more than happy to construct something pointless should the need arise.

 - The incredibly expensive, country-spanning Anti-Smite Shield commissioned by the British government in the Thursday Next series.
-A bit of a subversion, in that it actually did serve a function: using up surplus government stupidity with one massive, incredibly stupid project.
+It actually did serve a function: using up surplus government stupidity with one massive, incredibly stupid project.

 - Something of this nature is discussed but doesn't actually happen in an episode of WKRP in Cincinnati.
 The local homeless shelter's kitchen catches fire and it will cost $40,000 to rebuild.
 Jennifer gets a bunch of wealthy Cincinnaitians together to donate the money, but they decide "why just rebuild the kitchen when we can build them a whole new shelter?"
 One man will donate a plot of land he has sitting around and a couple of others donate $150K for building it.
 Then the users of the shelter show up, and point out they don't need nor want a new building, especially not one in a distant suburb no one can get to via public transportation.
 What they need is to have the shelter's kitchen rebuilt.